tc39/notes/meetings/2017-03/mar-23.md

 BE: It's big enough.
 They can't use npm, they don't want to.
 But they do have a standard library.
 We'll hear from them in May.
 I think it'll be interesting to talk with them about this topic then.

-MJ: All I'm saying is the PR in question does not state that you must carry the entire timezone database.
+MAJ: All I'm saying is the PR in question does not state that you must carry the entire timezone database.
 It tells you to use the best available, which can be different.

 AWB: And that can vary among implementations.